otrixindiacloud/tradix/ANALYTICS_ENHANCEMENT_SUMMARY.md

 ## Conclusion

-The enhanced analytics dashboard now provides comprehensive business intelligence that covers all aspects of the Golden Tag ERP requirements.
+The enhanced analytics dashboard now provides comprehensive business intelligence that covers all aspects of the Tradix for Golden Tag requirements.
 It offers real-time visibility into enquiries, quotations, sales orders, inventory, suppliers, financials, and compliance - enabling data-driven decision making and improved business performance.

 The dashboard is fully functional with both frontend and backend implementations, providing a complete analytics solution for the ERP system.